Holding Trust During Uncertainty

 Visual Narrative Anchored in Place

+During this period, I incorporated a unifying design element drawn from campus and the surrounding town: the distinctive Lexington brick.
 These hand-imprinted bricks are woven throughout campus walkways and the broader community.
 They represent permanence, craftsmanship, and connection to place.
 I used this brick motif across communications as a visual anchor.

-The symbolism was intentional.
 The brick reflected:

 • The university’s deep roots in its local community